ncsa/bw-new-user-training/_episodes/05-software-stacks.md

 GPUs provide enormous computational power.
-If your application requires or is capable of taking advantage of NVIDIA GPUs, you should be aware of two modules:
+If your application requires or is capable of taking advantage of NVIDIA GPUs, you should be aware of the following three modules:

  - `cudatoolkit`
- - `craype-accel-nvidia35`
+ - `craype-accel-nvidia35` and `PrgEnv-pgi`

-The first module is required for any application that uses GPUs and the second one is required for applications that use OpenACC.
+The first module is required for any application that uses GPUs and the latter two are required for applications that use OpenACC.
 At the moment, the latest version of `cudatoolkit` installed on Blue Waters is version 9.1 though it might change in the future.  `craype-accel-nvidia35` module, on the other hand, is specific to the NVIDIA GPUs installed on Blue Waters.